 Below, I’ll walk through what the shift to a Google first-price auction means for publisher ad rates, what publishers should to compensate for this change, and what risks might be associated with Google’s big change to AdX.

-What is the Google implementation timeline for first-price auction rollout?
+When does the Google first-price auction rollout?

 Google’s first-price auction rollout included the following dates with associated actions: